 With winter approaching, it’s time to start worrying about your plumbing.
 This is mainly because frozen pipes are the most common cause of pipes bursting, and it happens surprisingly often.
 This is because the water gets much colder and causes the pipes in your home to contract.
 When they’re contracting, the pipes can easily burst at their weak points.
 As such, it’s very important to know how to properly protect your pipes during the winter.
 Most of this comes down to making sure your pipes don’t get too cold or even freeze.
-But regardless, a burst pipe is something no one wants to deal with, so prevention should be a priority.
+But regardless, a burst pipe emergency is something no one wants to deal with, so prevention should be a priority.
 So, we’ve put together a burst pipe prevention 101 guide, and we hope you find it informative.

 Keep water faucets running slowly

 If it’s extremely cold outside, frozen pipes and burst pipes are a very real threat.
 One of the best burst pipe prevention techniques is to always have one or two faucets running slowly.
 Because of the constant flow of water through the system, your pipes won’t be able to freeze.
 Of course, the faucets should run very slowly; otherwise, you’re going to waste a lot of water.
 Additionally, this technique should only really be used when it’s extremely cold.
 There are better things to do when the weather isn’t extremely cold that are much more cost-effective.
-Additionally, in case your pipes do somehow get frozen, knowing how to properly thaw frozen pipes is incredibly important.
-All in all, if your pipes freeze but don’t burst, you can still save the situation.
-As long as you know how to properly go about it, frozen pipes aren’t too bad.

 Leave the cabinet doors open